Updated: 3/22/23 | March 22nd, 2023

 Capital One Spark Miles for Business

-I like this card because you get two points on everything.
+I like this card because you get two miles per dollar on everything.
 It’s simple.
-So I use this for the non-bonus categories like paying vendors, restaurants, and whatever else doesn’t come with a bonus from Amex or Chase.
-Whatever I can’t get 3 points per dollar on them with, I use this card for.
-When you sign up, you get the following benefits:
+So I use this for categories like paying vendors as well as any other categories that don’t come with a bonus from American Express or Chase.
+This card offers:

-- 5x miles on hotels and car rentals booked through Capital One travel
+• 5x miles per dollar on hotels, vacation rentals, and car rentals booked through Capital One Travel

-- $0 intro for the first year, $95 annually after that
+• $0 introductory fee for the first year, $95 annually after that

 American Express® Business Gold Card

-This is a great card to earn extra points on your biggest spending categories.
-You can get up to 4x points on selected categories so I will put my two largest spending categories on this card.
-This card comes with a $295 yearly fee and the following perks (Rates & Fees; Terms Apply):
+This is a great card to earn extra points on your biggest business expenses, as you can earn up to 4x points on the two categories where your business spends the most (from 6 eligible categories, up to $150,000 each year).
+I make sure to use this card when paying for purchases in my two largest spending categories.
+This card comes with a $375 yearly fee.
+Rates & Fees; Terms Apply.
+With this card, you can earn:

 There are a lot of options for business cards, so you can always find something to meet your needs.
 I usually split my spending between a few cards and then shift my spending if I need to hit any bonus requirements.
 I have a Delta card for the pay-with-points option, a Marriott card because I stay there a lot, and Chase and American Express cards for everything else.

-If you don’t want this many cards and want to keep things simple, stick to a hotel or airline card for the perks and then pick whatever one other card has the most perks you need and just use those!
+If you don’t want this many cards and want to keep things simple, stick to a hotel or airline card for those benefits and then pick whatever one other card has the most perks you need!

 Book Your Trip: Logistical Tips and Tricks